ciscoheat/haxedci-example/README.md

 ```
 The `Greeting` class is a *Context*, based on the idea that a Greeting is " **someone** being greeted with a **message** ".
 Someone and message are present as *Roles* in the `Greeting` class.
 The name match is important, because DCI is about mapping the end users mental model to code.
 We want to use the terms that matters to the user.

-Let's look at the `someone` role.
-First it has a *RoleInterface*, which describes the required fields for any object to play this role.
+Let's look at the `someone` Role.
+First it has a *RoleInterface*, which describes the required fields for any object to play this Role.
 In this case, a name is needed to be greeted.
 Then we have a *RoleMethod* called `greet`.
-A RoleMethod is a function defined in a role, which will be attached to the object playing the Role when the object is executing inside the Context.
-But only inside, because the RoleMethods are only meaningful within a Context.
-The `message` role is even simpler since it has no methods to implement, then you can just specify a Type and it will become its RoleInterface.
+A RoleMethod is a function defined in a Role, which will be attached to the object playing the Role when the object is executing within the Context.
+But only within, because the RoleMethods are only meaningful within a Context.
+The `message` Role is even simpler since it has no methods to implement, so you can just specify a Type and it will become its RoleInterface.

 ## Defining a RoleInterface